aaron-grau/curic/react/projects/todo_redux/README.md

 ### Selectors

-Selectors allow components to get pieces of the application state formatted in a specific way - I think of them as the application state's "views."
-We'll be writing a selector called `allTodos` to present the todos as an array, rather than as values in an object.
+Selectors are "getter" methods for the application state.
+They often return a subset of the state data formatted in a specific way.

++ Write a selector called `allTodos` to present the todos as an array, rather than as values in an object.

-Selectors don't have to be long functions - I used `map` in conjunction with `Object.keys` for this function, and set a reasonable default of `[]`.
+** N.B. ** Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.

 ### Action Creators

-Now you'll write the code that creates the `action`s that tell your `TodoReducer` how to update the state.
+Now you'll write the code that creates the `actions` that tell your `TodoReducer` how to update the state.

+Now let's write a couple action creators.
+The first one will request `todos` from the backend, and the second one will receive the requested `todos`.

 Remember that:
-  + `action` objects are just plain-old javascript objects that also have a `type` property.
+  + `action` objects are plain-old javascript objects that also have a `type` property.
   + Action creators don't directly interact with `Middleware` or the `Store`; they just produce objects.
 We then send those objects through our `Middleware` and to the `Store` by invoking `Store#dispatch`.

-Now let's write a couple action creators.
-The first one will request `todos` from the backend, and the second one will receive the requested `todos`.

-#### requestTodos
+#### `requestTodos`

 In order to request `todos` from the backend, we need to send a `GET` request to the appropriate URL.
-We don't need to pass any information in order for this request to succeed, so the `action` that triggers this event will only need the appropriate `type` (I'd recommend `REQUEST_TODOS`).
+We don't need to pass any information in order for this request to succeed, so the `action` that triggers this event will only need the appropriate `type` (`REQUEST_TODOS`).

-#### receiveTodos
+#### `receiveTodos`

 This action lets our state know to reset its list of `todos` and, as such, will also need to pass along a new set of `todos`.
 Therefore, our `receiveTodos` action creator should accept an argument `todos` and return an `action` with `type` `RECEIVE_BENCHES` and a `todos` property that represents all of our todo data.